 Common Injuries Associated with Broken Bones Cases

-We handle cases involving all types of orthopedic trauma, including:
+We handle cases involving orthopedic trauma, including:

 - Soft tissue damage: Sprains, strains, and torn ligaments or tendons often occur alongside fractures due to sudden stretching or impact.